emtee14/wordle/README.md

 # Performance Testing

-- Average amount of guesses 4.227
+- Average amount of guesses 4.502282641777417
-- Maximum amount of guesses 7.
+- Max amount of guesses 7.
-- Minimum amount of guesses 1
+- Min amount of guesses 1
-- Guessed 5563 out of 5757 correctly with a success rate if 96.63%
+- Guessed 9857 out of 10657 correctly with a success rate if 92.49%
-- The standard deviation is 1.15
+- The standard deviation is 1.20

 ```python